patrickmallahan/vin-react-starter-kit/README.md

-# vin-react-starter-kit
+# VinSolutions React Starter Kit
-Starter kit for building a new React project
+Starter kit for building a new React project at VinSolutions